 Building Resilient Infrastructure and Communities (BRIC) Program.
-BRIC supports predisaster mitigation projects, with an emphasis on collaborative, multi-stakeholder efforts to implement nature-based solutions.
+Administered by NEMA, BRIC supports pre-disaster mitigation projects, with an emphasis on collaborative, multistakeholder efforts to implement nature-based solutions.
 The goal of the program is to shift the federal focus away from disaster-response funding, and towards research-supported, proactive and sustainable mitigation measures.
-Like HMGP, the grant is administered by NEMA.
+For most BRIC projects, up to 75 percent of eligible project costs are covered by the federal grant funds, and at least 25 percent are covered by a local match.
+For economically disadvantaged rural communities, up to 90 percent of eligible project costs are covered by federal grant funds.